 If there’s no money initially, don’t give up.
 It’s possible for funding to become available later in the year, so you should check with WCC’s Financial Aid office a few times each semester.

-If you qualify for federal work-study and funds are available, the Financial Aid office will send an email to your student email account.
-The email will explain how to finalize your work-study job, which involves contacting Career Services to learn what jobs are available and complete paperwork.
+If you qualify for federal work-study, you will have “Federal Work Study” listed on your award letter and the Financial Aid office will send an email to your student email account.
+The email will explain how to finalize your work-study job, which involves contacting Career Transitions to learn what jobs are available and completing the required paperwork.

 Where possible, your job will relate to your area of study or your interests, including community service such as being a reading tutor.
 You’ll receive a paycheck every two weeks.